 The town of Sanford is at mile 8.4 and is a good spot for a lunch break.
 It has shops and restaurants as well as Sanford Village Park, where you can dip a fishing line or a canoe into the Tittabawassee River.
 If you are up for a 0.25-mile side trip, head north and cross Saginaw Road to reach Sanford Lake County Park, which has a beach, pavilions, boat launch and playground.

-Just ahead at mile 9.3 is Veterans Memorial Park, which features 180-year-old red and white pines.
+Just ahead at mile 9.3 is Veterans Memorial Park, which features red and white pines that are more than 200 years old.
 The Pine Haven Recreation Area, located at 8 Mile Road, has 8 miles of trails for hiking, mountain biking, and cross-country skiing.

 In Coleman, the trail has been made the focal point for the city.
 Exit the trail at the Coleman Staging Area if you want to stop, shop or grab a bite to eat.
 A bike shop is also located adjacent to the trail.
 Continuing north, you may decide to stop at the general store in Loomis for a snack.